laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-12-pred/index.md

 publication: '*Neural Computation*'
 publication_types:
 - article-journal
-tags: ["predictive-coding", "spiking-neural-networks", "motion-perception"]
 title: Motion-based prediction is sufficient to solve the aperture problem
+tags: ["bayesian-modelling", "motion-perception", "predictive-coding", "spiking-neural-networks"]
-categories: ["Computational Neuroscience", "NeuroAI & Machine Learning"]
+categories: ["Computational Neuroscience", "Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
+projects: [""]
 ---
 ![header](perrinet-12-pred.png)
 {{< figure src="line_particles.gif" width="80%" title="The estimation of the motion of an elongated, slanted segment (here moving horizontally to the right) on a limited area (such as the receptive field of a neuron) leads to ambiguous velocity measurements compared to physical motion: it’s the aperture problem.
 We represent as arrows the velocity vectors that are most likely detected by a motion energy model; hue indicates direction angle.
 Introducing predictive coding resolves the aperture problem." >}}